jehy/Tor-Onion-Proxy-Library/README.md

 Readme is updated to reflect those changes and contains a simple example on how to use this library.
 Also I removed all data on non-android builds - there are many other easier ways to use Tor on Windows and OS/X.

+This fork includes latest tor built with ndk r15b.

 # What is this project?
 NOTE: This project exists independently of the Tor Project.